Package 'luna'

 x

-SpatRaster with layers (bands) to be sharpened
+SpatRaster with the multispectral layers (bands) to be sharpened.

 p